BoiseState/CS321_Bioinformatics/README.md

 ## 10. Extra Credit: Testing a Large File in the Cloud

-Using the AWS Accounts provided earlier in the course, you can run the large Y-Chromosome file on a cloud instance.
+Using the AWS Accounts provided earlier in the course, you can run the large Y-Chromosome file on a cloud instance, provided you create a larger instance.

 Creating a BTree with the large file is very time intensive.
 It will take too long to run unless your cache implementation is efficient and your BTree is well-designed.

-To be rewarded with the extra credit, capture a screenshot of check-queries.sh completed and include it with your submission.
+To be rewarded with the extra credit, request permissions to create a larger instance.
+Then, capture a screenshot of check-queries.sh completed and include it with your submission.

 :cloud: :smiley: